-TROSA is an innovative, multi-year residential program that enables substance abusers to be productive, recovering individuals by providing comprehensive treatment, work-based vocational training, education, and continuing care - all at no charge.
+TROSA is an innovative, multi-year residential program that empowers people with substance use disorders to be productive, recovering individuals by providing comprehensive treatment, experiential vocational training, education, and continuing care - all at no charge.

 For 25 years, TROSA has positively impacted thousands of lives and filled a critical service gap in the region by providing services at no charge.
 Kevin McDonald founded TROSA in 1994 and began building the program that would grow to become the largest residential substance abuse treatment center in North Carolina and a model of social entrepreneurship.
 He launched various social enterprises to provide residents with vocational training and generate revenue to support the program.